 In Part 1 of this article, we looked at two of the four AWS disaster recovery scenarios, backup and restore and pilot light.
 In this second part, we’ll cover the other two: warm standby and multi-site.
 These two scenarios are generally the best choices for companies that need a much quicker recovery time or have a dual region setup, assuming cost is not their primary concern.
-We’ll also examine the use of the N2WS Backup and Recovery tool, a cloud native solution that can greatly simplify the backup and recovery processes required by these disaster recovery scenarios.
+We’ll also examine the use of the N2WS Backup and Recovery tool, a cloud native solution that can greatly simplify the processes of AWS backup and recovery that’s required by these disaster recovery scenarios.

 Scenario 3: AWS Warm Standby